atklaus/portfolio_website/README.md

 Docker secrets: mount `.streamlit/secrets.toml` into the container or set env vars such as `GITHUB_URL` and `CONTACT_EMAIL` at runtime.
 Never bake secrets into the image.

 ## Telemetry Logging (DigitalOcean Spaces)
-Telemetry is shipped to Spaces as JSONL event logs and optional Parquet session rollups.
+Telemetry is shipped to Spaces as compressed JSONL event logs and optional Parquet session rollups.

 **Env vars**
 - `LOGGING_ENABLED=true|false`